 Of course there can also be points of intersections between “organic” and “inorganic fermentation”, for example processes that include both materials, like furniture that is grown with mushroom mycelium in combination with timber.

-Furthermore, the whole process of fermentation brings people in connection with each other, with microorganisms and with nature.
-It often involves both, humans and microbes, and therefore, fermentation is always a social process.
+The whole process of fermentation often involves both, humans and microbes, and furthermore, brings people in connection with each other, with microorganisms and with nature.
+Thus, fermentation is always a social process.

 For microorganisms e.g. temperature, pH, water, oxygen, radiation, pressure and ventilation are important, while for the people running fermentation projects it’s also about the cooperation in the community, the commitment, time, patience and creativity of the members, the skills of the different people, the financial resources, the quality of their equipment and the conditions of their work space.

-With a focus on humans, thus people and communities, the term “social fermentation”, can be defined as „a state in which a group of people catalyses change and development; the state of social, collective agitation; the transformative action of a group of motivated, excited and dedicated people“.
+With a focus on humans, thus people and communities, the term “social fermentation”, can be defined as „a state in which a group of people catalyses change and development; the state of social, collective agitation, change, transformation and transition; the transformative action of a group of motivated, excited and dedicated people“.

 Gathering people to explore and experiment together to turn waste into resources, fermentation, this is exactly what me and my friends are doing at “Ferment the City”.

-Social fermentation is the basis of every community-based strategy for change and any grassroots activities with the aim to transform our society.
+Social fermentation is the basis and key for every community-based strategy for change and any grassroots activities with the aim to transform our society.